onflow/flow-go/cmd/collection/README.md

 which is the storage layer for the main Flow blockchain produced by consensus nodes.

-Since the core HotStuff logic is only aware of blocks, we sometimes use the term "cluster block" to refer to a block within a cluster's tertiary blockchain.
+Since the core HotStuff logic is only aware of blocks, we sometimes use the term "cluster block" to refer to a block within a cluster's auxiliary blockchain.
+Each cluster block contains a single proposed collection.
-Thus, the term "cluster block" is interchangeable with "collection".

 #### [Collection Builder](../../module/builder/collection)